 How to Count Unique Values in a Filtered Column in Excel (5 Methods)

-In today’s dataset, we have information on the Quantity and Sales of various Product Categories, along with Order Dates and corresponding States.
+In our dataset, we have information on the Quantity and Sales of various Product Categories, along with Order Dates and corresponding States.
 Our task is to apply filters to specific columns and then count the unique values within those filtered columns.

 Dataset Excel Count Unique Values in Filtered Column